WLAN-Pi/wlanpi-profiler/README.md

 - A client will generally only report the capabilities it has that match the network it associates to.
     - If you want the client to report all of its capabilities, it must associate with a network that supports those capabilities (e.g, a 3 spatial stream client will not report it supports 3 streams if the AP it associates with supports only 1 or 2 streams).
-    - The profiler fake AP attempts to simulate a fully featured AP, but there may be cases where it does not behave as expected.
+    - The profiler fake AP attempts to simulate a fully-featured AP, but there may be cases where it does not behave as expected.
 - Treat reporting of 802.11k capabilities with caution. to be sure, verify through other means like:
     - Check neighbor report requests from a WLC/AP debug.
-    - Gather and analyze a packet capture for action frames containing neighbor report.
+    - Gather and analyze a packet capture for action frames containing the neighbor report.
-- While we try our best to make this as accurate as possible, we do not guarantee this reports accurate info. **Trust, but verify.**
+- While we try our best to make this as accurate as possible, we do not guarantee the accuracy of reporting. **Trust, but verify.**

-# thanks
+# thanks!

 - Jerry Olla, Nigel Bowden, and the WLAN Pi Community for all their input and effort on the first versions of the profiler.
 Without them, this project would not exist.